TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 Jesús Treviño, the leader of the settlers built a fortified residence at the site.

-(See corrections in Readers' Comments)
+(See Readers' Comments)

 A small sundial was placed at the home in 1851 - an unusual item considering the time and place.